sleighzy/raspberry-pi-k3s-homelab/k3s.md

 [INFO]  systemd: Starting k3s-agent
 ```

-## External Hard Drive for Persistent Storage
+## Persistent Storage

+### Longhorn Storage Provisioner

+I had previously used a single external HDD attached to the master node and the
+K3s [Local Path Provisioner] storage class.
+I have now moved to SSD drives and
+the [Longhorn] storage provisioner.
+See [rancher-longhorn-storage.md] for my
+documentation on installing and using in my cluster.

+_Note: I have left the below section on single node HDD storage even though I am
+no longer using this._

+### Local Path Provisioner

-K3s comes with Rancher’s [Local Path Provisioner] and this enables the ability
+K3s comes with Rancher's [Local Path Provisioner] and this enables the ability
 to create persistent volume claims out of the box

 To provide a much larger disk for persistent storage I connected and mounted an